 What is the best time to take ashwagandha?
 In general, ashwagandha can be taken in the morning, afternoon or night depending on the condition you are taking ashwagandha for.
 Unlike other supplements, however, its effects may not be felt right away.

 For example, in one study that included 60 individuals who took 300 mg of ashwagandha daily, it took between 8 weeks and 10 weeks for its full effects on their sleep quality to be felt compared to the control group.
+You can read more about when to take ashwagandha here.

 How do the dose amounts differ from ashwagandha powder to capsules?
 Typically, extracts are more effective than crude ashwagandha powder and is therefore needed in lower dose amounts.
 The ashwagandha powder dosage amounts range from 500 mg to 5,000 mg whereas ashwagandha extracts or even capsules range from 250 mg to 1,750 mg.